Rebels battle Assad's forces for gateway to north Syria

 Maarat al-Numan has already fallen to Assad's opponents, effectively cutting the Aleppo highway.
 But without control of the nearby military base, their hold over the road is tenuous.

-The base may also be an important fuel depot, holding at least five million litres of kerosene in five underground bunkers, according to Hmood..
+The base may also be an important fuel depot, holding at least five million liters of kerosene in five underground bunkers, according to Hmood..

 "The regime is bombarding Maarat al-Numan and the villages to pressure us to end the siege," he said.
 "By bombarding our families they want to force us to pull back."